Robert96ionita/BingApi/README.md

         key: "API KEY - from https://www.themoviedb.org/settings/api"
     }
 };`
-* to run the server user the command: npm start
+* to run the server use the command: npm start

 # User Interface